shupershuff/Diablo2RLoader/README.md

 This feature is disabled by default.<br>
 If you want to enable it, simply add in the option(s) you want into DcloneAlarmList in config.xml.<br>
 You will only be alarmed for the game options you add into config.
 EG if you only want Hardcore Ladder notifications you would enter: <DCloneAlarmList>HCL-NA, HCL-EU, HCL-KR</DCloneAlarmList><br>
+If you only wanted Softcore NonLadder notifications for Reign of the Warlock you would enter: <DCloneAlarmList>SC-NA-ROTW, SC-EU-ROTW, SC-KR-ROTW</DCloneAlarmList><br>
 You can also optionally change the other configs for DClone Tracking and DClone Alarms, however I recommend leaving the default values here.<br>
 You can also adjust the volume of the alarms if they are too quiet or if it's so loud that it's making you jump off your chair.
 See the [Script Config](#3-script-config-mostly-optional) section for more info on each config.<br>